Table of Contents

 Duration of the Project

 Suppose you don’t have enough time to do the job in its entirety.
-In that case, you may have to reconsider the document you plan to write or submit to the customer.
+In that case, you may have to reconsider the document you plan to write or submit to the customer for client expectations.

 An estimate may be enough for jobs that may be completed in a matter of hours or days.
 However, a contract or quote outlining the cost of a project that may span months or even years is necessary.